enguerranws/import-tweets-as-wp-posts/README.md

-# Tweets to Posts Wordpress plugin
+# Import Tweets as WP Posts Wordpress plugin

-Tweets to Posts lets you search for Tweets and add them quickly to your Wordpress website as posts (or any post type you want).
+Import Tweets as WP Posts lets you search for Tweets and add them quickly to your Wordpress website as posts (or any post type you want).

 ## Description